 The swimlanes in a cross-functional flowchart can have a horizontal or vertical orientation.

-Each swimlane stands for every department or team involved in the process, while each process step is aligned on the swimlane or department in charge of that particular step.
+Each swimlane stands for a department or team involved in the process, while each process step is aligned with the swimlane or department in charge of that particular step.

 This is an example of a cross-functional flowchart with vertical swimlanes:

 How do you analyze a cross-functional flowchart?